victorFernandezF/42_Malaga/CURSUS/Common_Core/get_next_line/Get_next_line_Documentation.md

 - **ft_read** - *the function read from the file*
-	>Ft_read allocate memory to save the line that is going to read Then read the file until finds a *'\n'* or until the bufffer_size is over.
+	>Ft_read allocate memory to save the line that is going to read Then read the file until finds a *'\n`.
-	Then call to ft_free.

 - **ft_free** - *join and free*

 - **get_line_gnl** - *gets the line we want to return*
-	>When '\n' is found but the Buffer_size is not over yet This function takes the current line.
+	>This function takes the current line.

 - **save_rest** - *gets the rest of the line.*
-	>When '\n' is found but the Buffer_size is not over yet the function takes the current line but we need to keep the rest of the line until buffer_size, to use it in case we call the function get_next_line more than once (in a loop for example).
+	>When '\n' is found the function takes the current line but we need to keep the rest of the line to use it in case we call the function get_next_line more than once (in a loop for example).

 ## BONUS PART